epljakic/Digital-Image-Processing/README.md

 ### 1.Homework:
 - Transformation of 'sea.hdr' image to get better image quality.
-- Selective decolorisation of images 'marlyn.jpg' and 'street.jpg'.
+- Selective decolorization of images 'marlyn.jpg' and 'street.jpg'.
 - Implementation of bilateral filter for image smoothing and noise reduction.

 ### 2.Homework: